 A data type representing the intersection point of multiple dimensions.
 It encodes these multiple dimensions into a unique, linear value.
-The HHCODEs are used for both spatial indexing and partitioned point data in previous releases of Spatial.
+The HHCODE data types were used for both spatial indexing and partitioned point data in previous releases of Spatial.

-Expressed in number of records and associated with Spatial Data Option partitioned table structure, it defines the maximum number of records to store in a table before decomposing another level.
-The high water mark determines the maximum size of a partition within the Spatial table.
+Expressed in number of records and associated with the deprecated Spatial partitioned table structure, it defines the maximum number of records to store in a table before decomposing another level.
+The high-water mark determines the maximum size of a partition within the Spatial table.
 Partitioned tables were an alternative to spatial indexing.

 Spatial data of one feature type such as points, lines, or regions.

-In mathematics, any space comprising more than the three standard x, y, and z dimensions, also referred to as multidimensional data.
+In mathematics, any space having more than the three standard x, y, and z dimensions, also referred to as multidimensional data.